sourabhvarshney111/Web-Submission-Repo/Projects/Muktesharyan Uppala/README.md

 # Introduction

-This is the Git Repository for the Kisan Hetu Web App.
+This is the Git Repository for the Kisan Hetu (For the sake of Farmers) Web App.
 This is a platform for farmers where they can easily create their account and sell their crops directly to the end consumer.

 ## Development Mode Running